Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Empirical Results

 \subsection{Answering RQ4: Comparing Compression Efficiency and Model Robustness}

-To address the final research question (RQ4), we investigate whether reducing the size of models through compression techniques compromises adversarial robustness by examining the trade-off between compression efficiency and robustness, aiming to understand how much robustness may be sacrificed for model compactness.
+To address the final research question (RQ4), we investigate whether reducing model size via compression techniques comes at the cost of adversarial robustness.
+Specifically, we analyze the relationship between model compactness (e.g., compression efficiency) and robustness under adversarial attacks to determine how robustness is influenced when models are compressed for efficient deployment.
 Since global unstructured pruning only sets weights to zero without altering the network structure, it does not reduce model size \cite{shi2022compressing}.
 Thus, we consider only quantization and the knowledge distillation technique \textit{Compressor} to address this research question.
-Figure \ref{SizeRobust} illustrates the effect of reducing model size on the robustness of models under adversarial attacks.
+Furthermore, since \textit{Compressor} is applicable exclusively to encoder-only models and classification tasks, only the CodeBERT and GraphCodeBERT models are included in the analysis for RQ4.